The information in this article is up to date for tax year 2025 (taxes filed in 2026).

 Tax preparers often encounter a common issue – how to rectify the reject codes on clients’ returns.
 Getting a federal rejection can be frustrating if you are unfamiliar with the code’s meaning or how to fix it.
-This article aims to provide an overview of the most frequent IRS reject codes along with actionable steps to resolve and resubmit the returns efficiently and quickly.
+This article aims to provide an overview of the most frequent Internal Revenue Service (IRS) reject codes along with actionable steps to resolve and resubmit the returns efficiently and quickly.

 Reject code F8962-070

-The reject code F8962-070 indicates that the IRS has information showing that the taxpayer, spouse, or dependent has marketplace insurance and/or has received an advance Premium Tax Credit for marketplace insurance.
+The reject code F8962-070 occurs when the IRS has records showing that the taxpayer, spouse, or dependent had Health Insurance Marketplace coverage and/or received an advance Premium Tax Credit (APTC), but Form 8962 is missing from the tax return.

 To correct reject code F8962-070:

-- Add Form 8962 to the taxpayer’s return by either attaching the Form 1095-A(s) they received from the Health Insurance Marketplace or by adding a statement to their tax return explaining why they don’t need to file Form 8962.
+Add Form 8962 to the taxpayer’s return by either attaching the Form 1095-A(s) they received from the Health Insurance Marketplace.
+Form 1095-A (Health Insurance Marketplace Statement) reports marketplace coverage details and any advance premium tax credits paid on the taxpayer’s behalf.
+You could also add a statement to their tax return explaining why they don’t need to file Form 8962.

 Reject code IND-031-04

-This reject code indicates that the Adjusted Gross Income (AGI) or the Personal Identification Number (PIN) used to electronically sign the return does not match IRS records.
+Reject code IND-031-04 indicates that the Adjusted Gross Income (AGI) or the self-select Personal Identification Number (PIN) used to electronically sign the return does not match IRS records for the prior year

 To correct reject code IND-031-04:

-- Verify that you’ve entered the taxpayer’s PIN or AGI correctly.
+- Verify the AGI or self-select PIN entered on the return matches the IRS’s records exactly.
 If it was entered incorrectly, update the figure and resubmit the return.

 - If the previous year’s tax return was filed late, the IRS may record the AGI as $0 because they may not have fully processed the return amount yet.

-- If you do not have access to the taxpayer’s prior year AGI or PIN, or you are confident that you’ve entered both the AGI and PIN correctly, but the return is still being rejected, you will need to file with paper forms and mail in the return.
+- If you are confident that you’ve entered both the AGI and PIN correctly, but the return is still being rejected, you will need to file with paper forms and mail in the return.
 The IRS will not provide additional information regarding the taxpayer’s AGI or PIN if the return continues to receive this rejection.

 Reject code IND-452 and IND-515-01